-In St. Vincent and the Grenadines, the HSPA surveyed 77 service providers from among the 18 public facilities sampled.
-The public facilities and provider information was broken down to identify facilities providing specific types of services, and among the facilities, the number of providers who were recently trained in specific service areas (within the last 3 years).
-The HSPA explored several key indicators that are highlighted here, and which will be helpful in assessing the provider and service availability in St. Vincent and the Grenadines.
+In Saint Lucia, the HSPA surveyed 51 service providers from among the 12 public facilities sampled.
+The public facilities and provider information was broken down to identify facilities providing specific types of services, and among the facilities, the number of providers recently trained (within the last 3 years) in these specific service areas.

-Of the 18 public facilities surveyed in the HSPA, 8 of the 16 facilities with an HIV testing system in place (Figure 3.2.1a) had at least one counselor trained in pre- and post-test counseling by the Caribbean HIV/AIDS Regional Training Initiative (CHART)/JHU (Table 3.2.1a) .
-An HIV testing system is defined in the HSPA as a facility offering counseling and testing, where clients are offered the HIV test, and then either the facility conducts the test or there is a system for the facility to receive results back and to follow up clients post-testing.
-This is an important distinction to make, since in some countries it has been shown that HIV testing happens without a full system in place or without pre- and post-test counseling.
+The HSPA explored several key indicators that are highlighted here, and which will be helpful in assessing the provider and service availability in Saint Lucia.
+Of the 12 public facilities surveyed in Saint Lucia, 3 out of the 5 facilities with an HIV testing system in place (Figure 3.2.1a) had at least one counselor trained in pre- and post-test counseling by CHART/JHU (Table 3.2.1a).
+An HIV testing system is defined in the HSPA as a facility offering counseling and testing, if clients are offered the HIV test, and then either the facility conducts the test or there is a system for the facility to receive results back and to follow-up clients post-testing.
+This is an important distinction to make, since in some countries it has been shown that HIV testing happens without a full system being in place or without pre- and post-test counseling.

-Figure 3.2.1a: Map showing the location of facilities with an HIV testing system, St. Vincent and the Grenadines 2005
+Figure 3.2.1a: Map showing the location of the public facilities with an HIV testing system, HSPA Saint Lucia 2005

-Table 3.2.1a: Number of public facilities sampled, number of those facilities with an HIV testing system (VCT)1, and number of facilities with an HIV testing system with at least one counselor of pre- and post-test counseling trained by CHART, HSPA SVG 2005
+Table 3.2.1a: Number of public facilities sampled, number of those facilities with an HIV testing system1 (VCT), and number of facilities with an HIV testing system with at least one counselor of pre- and post-test counseling trained by CHART, HSPA Saint Lucia 2005

-Number of facilities sampled 2 Number of sampled facilities with HIV testing system Number of sampled facilities with HIV testing system with at least one counselor of pre- and post-test counseling trained by CHART 18 16 8
+Number of facilities sampled 2 Number of sampled facilities with HIV testing system Number of sampled facilities with HIV testing system with at least one counselor of pre and post test counseling trained by CHART 12 5 3